-The story begins in August, 1945.
-Gen Nakaoka is a young boy living in Hiroshima, suffering from the wartime shortages and rationing.
-His family (father Daikichi, mother Kimie, older brothers Kôji and Akira, older sister Eiko and younger brother Shinji) can barely grow enough food to feed themselves, and his pregnant mother is weak from malnutrition.
+The story begins in August 1945.
+Gen Nakaoka is a young boy living in Hiroshima, suffering from wartime shortages and rationing.
+His family (father Daikichi, mother Kimie, older brothers Koji and Akira, older sister Eiko and younger brother Shinji) can barely grow enough food to feed themselves, and his pregnant mother is weak from malnutrition.
 While air raid sirens are a daily fact of life, the city has been spared the heavy bombings others faced.
 Gen prepares to show his brother a small wooden boat he earned.

 And then, Little Boy drops.
 What follows are some of the most horrifying images put to paper.

 As Gen matures into a young man, the series takes on a more political tone, covering the social climate of the Occupation, the Korean War and Japan's rearmament, the search for meaning in the lost war, and finding an identity in the face of discrimination as a hibakusha (bomb-affected person/people).
 Though these parts tackle powerful subject matters, they are often overlooked by the public, either because they weren't made into movies, or perhaps because they come across at times as anti-American, anti-Japanese, and anti-Hiroshima City Government in particular.
 Regardless, the manga doesn't end with 1945.
 Read on.

 A critically acclaimed work, Barefoot Gen helped break the silence surrounding the atomic bombings in Japan, and raise awareness about the hibakusha.
-It is one of the few Japanese works to avoid the nuclear weapons taboo
+It is one of the few Japanese works to avoid the nuclear weapons taboo.

 These works contain examples of: